-At the time, nesting records (nests with eggs or downy young) were available from Jackson County in the southwest, Hennepin, Sherburne and Wright Counties in central Minnesota, Itasca and Polk Counties in the northwest, and St. Louis and Cook Counties in the northeast.
+At the time, nesting records (nests with eggs or downy young) were available from Jackson County in the southwest, Hennepin, Sherburne and Wright Counties in central Minnesota, and Cook, Itasca,, and St. Louis Counties in the north.

 Both Green and Janssen (1975) and Janssen (1987) considered the Spotted Sandpiper a breeding resident throughout the state when they provided updated status accounts decades later.
 It was most abundant, they noted, along the Mississippi River and in the northern lakes region.
 Janssen (1987) identified 25 counties where nesting had been confirmed since 1970; all but five were located north of the Minnesota River.
 A few years later, Hertzel and Janssen (1998) added five additional counties to the list, including three south of the Minnesota River.

 Field staff with the Minnesota Biological Survey (MBS) have documented a total of 103 breeding season locations.
 In contrast to earlier reports that found the species most abundant along the Mississippi River and in northern Minnesota, nearly half of the MBS records were located either along or south of the Minnesota River valley; only 2 records were reported along the Mississippi River valley south of the Twin Cities (Minnesota Department of Natural Resources 2016).